WokLibCodeClub/SpaceRace/step04-add_score/readme.md

 ```
 </details>

 Be careful about the indentation here.
-We do not need to check the position of the rocket everytime we move a rock so we do not want the code
+We do not need to check the position of the rocket everytime we move a rock so we do not want this bit of code
-to be inside the `rocks` loop.
-We want it to be just after that loop.
+to be inside the `for rock in rocks:` loop.
+We want it to be *just after* that loop.
 So the `if` statement to check the position of the rocket should be at the same
-indentation as the `for` loop over the `rocks`.
+indentation as the `for` of the `for rock in rocks:` loop.

 OK, so now we have a `score` variable and it increases each time the rocket gets to the top of the game.
 However, the player has no
 way of seeing the score!
 We need to add some code to show the score on the screen.
 We need to use another Turtle to add text to the screen.
-The following creates a turtle object in a corner of the screen, can you tell which corner it will be?
+The following code creates a turtle object and places it in a corner of the screen.
+Can you tell which corner it will be?
 The code hides the turtle because
 we do not want to see the turtle itself, we just want to see the text that it is going to write:

+***Put the bit of code which sets up this turtle in the `=== Scores & Lives ===` section.***

 ```python
 score_turtle = Turtle()